A Universal Framework for Reconstructing Complex Networks and Node Dynamics from Discrete or Continuous Dynamics Data: Results

 To verify that our algorithm can be applied to actual scenarios and not only on toy models, we attempt to infer the real subnetwork structure from the known transcriptional network of yeast S. cerevisiae according to the time series data of mRNA concentrations generated by GeneNetWeaver (GNW)~\cite{schaffter2011genenetweaver}, a famous simulator for gene dynamics.

 The networks used by GNWs are extracted from known biological interaction networks (Escherichia coli, Saccharomyces cerevisiae, etc.).
-On these networks, GNW uses a set of dynamical equations to simulate the transcription and translation processes, and it has considered many factors close to real situations (see Supplementary Section 6 for details).
+On these networks, GNW uses a set of dynamical equations to simulate the transcription and translation processes, and it has considered many factors close to real situations.
 Therefore, GNW is a famous platform for benchmarking and performance assessment of network inference methods.

 In the experiment, we used yeast S. cerevisiae gene network with 100 nodes as the benchmark gene network, and we used the default parameters of DREAM4\_In-Silico in GeneNetWeaver software to generate data.
-For the dynamics learner, we use different neural networks for each node because of the heterogeneity of node dynamics and the existence of latent variables, noise, and perturbations~\cite{schaffter2011genenetweaver}.
+For the dynamics simulator, we use different neural networks for each node because of the heterogeneity of node dynamics and the existence of latent variables, noise, and perturbations~\cite{schaffter2011genenetweaver}.
 We compare our method with partial correlation, Bayesian network inference, and mutual information algorithms.
 Our method outperforms others on network inference (Fig. \ref{fig:gene}(a)) on the AUC(0.82).
 It can also predict the dynamics with a relatively high accuracy (the average absolute error (MAE) is 0.038, see Fig. \ref{fig:gene}.
 This indicates that our method can perform well realistic gene regulatory dynamics.